050644zf/ArknightsStoryTextReader/README.md

 config the `path` in the `relic.py` and the properties you want to export and run the program directly

+## v1.12.1

+Replace all backslash in program with slash to allow code work on Linux system

 ## v1.12.0

 Add square bracket in option text to match the ingame log style